 “Explore Fairfield County” is an informational series that provides a glimpse into the wonderful towns and cities in Fairfield County.
 Fairfield County is diverse in that it includes big cities, small suburbs, beaches, farms, and busy highways.
 It covers a large geographic area and, because of this, it has a lot to offer families!
 To help you get the most out of Fairfield County, our contributors have shared the top 10 things they love about each local area.
 To read more in this series, click here.

 Redding, Connecticut is often referred to as the “Vermont” of Connecticut for its rural setting.
-It boasts 32 square miles of country road and 25% of the land is designated as open space.
-Incorporated in 1767, it was made a parish and named “Reading” (after Col. John Read) in May of 1729 and then incorporated as Redding in May of 1767.
+It boasts 32 square miles of country road, and 25% of the land is designated as open space, making it a pleasurable rural respite from the nearby city.
+Incorporated in 1767, it was made a parish named “Reading” (after Col. John Read) in May of 1729 and then incorporated as Redding in May of 1767.

 It is bordered by Bethel, Danbury, Easton, Newtown, Ridgefield, Wilton, and Weston.
 The population is just under 10,000.
 Redding is part of the Easton-Redding Region 9 School District, having its own elementary (Redding Elementary) and middle (John Read Middle) schools, but sharing its high school with Easton.

 With two state parks and hundreds of miles of walking trails, and the Georgetown sections hosting a great community of restaurants, Redding is a fun destination for nature lovers, history lovers, and foodies alike.
 Below are just a few activities that the serene and bucolic town boasts.